Also known as kamaitachi

-- In Bleach, Captain Kenpachi Zaraki can incidentally shear buildings in half by drawing his blade after removing his energy-devouring eyepatch.
+- Captain Kenpachi Zaraki can incidentally shear buildings in half by drawing his blade after removing his energy-devouring eyepatch.

 - Kensei Muguruma's shikai can produce both Razor Wind and energy blast attacks.

-- Jin Kariya from the Bount arc used razor wind in several fights.
+- Jin Kariya from the Bount arc uses Razor Wind in several fights.

-- In Raijuta's case (and probably others), it's also given the arguably more realistic explanation of not being "sharp air", but rather a vacuum/shockwave formed from the speed of the swing.
+- In Raijuta's case (and probably others), it's also given a more realistic explanation of not being "sharp air", but rather a vacuum/shockwave formed from the speed of the swing.